rocky-linux/documentation/docs/guides/security/firewalld.md

     1. The zone is assigned to a network interface.
     2. The zone is assigned source IPs or network ranges.

-### Removing an IP and Service from a Zone
+### Removing an IP and service from a zone

-If you actually followed the earlier instruction adding the IP to the "trusted" zone, we need to now remove it from that zone.
+If you followed the earlier instruction to add an IP to the "trusted" zone, you must remove it now.
 Remember our note about using the `--permanent` flag?
 This is a good place to avoid using it while doing proper testing before taking this rule live:

 `firewall-cmd --zone=trusted --remove-source=192.168.1.122`

-We also want to remove the service ssh from the zone:
+You also want to remove the service SSH from the zone:

 `firewall-cmd --zone=trusted --remove-service ssh`

 Then test.
-You want to make sure that you have a way in via `ssh` from another zone before doing the final two steps.
+You want to ensure that you have a way in via `ssh` from another zone before doing the final two steps.
 (See **Warning** below!).
-If you've made no other changes, then the "public" zone will still have ssh allowed, as it is there by default.
+If you have made no other changes, the "public" zone will still have SSH allowed, as it is there by default.

 Once you are satisfied, move the runtime rules to permanent: